 A properly functioning pulmonary valve does not leak much, and it keeps the blood flowing in one direction - from the heart’s lower right pumping chamber (the right ventricle) into the major vessel (pulmonary artery) that connects to the lungs.
 Defects in the valve, or previous surgical repairs, may cause the valve to leak blood back into the right ventricle.

-- Q What is pulmonary insufficiency?
+- Q What is coronary valve disease?

 - Q What are the risks associated with valve disease treatment?